What Is a Gap Analysis Used For

 There are several reasons why gap analysis are performed:

-• Identify how well implemented your SMS is;
+- Identify how well implemented your SMS is;

-• Be able to adequately plan for future aviation SMS implementation;
+- Be able to adequately plan for future aviation SMS implementation;

-• Track and document continuous improvement of the SMS; and
+- Track and document continuous improvement of the SMS; and

-• Discover inadequacies (i.e., “gaps”) in your aviation SMS.
+- Discover inadequacies (i.e., “gaps”) in your aviation SMS.

 In smaller companies, the safety manager will probably perform the gap analysis without the assistance of other subject matter experts.
 However, in larger and more complex organizations, the SMS manager will most likely delegate parts of gap analysis to subject matter experts.

-Next Actions after Performing Gap Analysis
+Next Actions After Performing Gap Analysis

 Most gap analyses are performed using an MS Excel spreadsheet because operators do not have access to an SMS database program that contains their preferred gap analysis model.
 This may cause troubles later in your SMS implementation or when the safety manager leaves the company.

 If you do not yet have an SMS database software solution to manage your SMS, we recommend that you choose a solution that has gap analysis models integrated within the solution.
-This will save you time in assigning shortcomings to other members of the SMS implementation team and tracking these items to completion.
+This will save you time when assigning shortcomings to other members of the SMS implementation team and tracking these items to completion.

 The major shortcoming of spreadsheets is that they are often only available on one user's desktop.
 There is no way to easily track the progress of the entire gap analysis when data is unable to be accessed by the entire SMS implementation team or managers.

 Aviation service providers that already use auditing software may be able to add the gap analysis checklists to their auditing program.
-This is a work-around and the second-best alternative to SMS database software designed specifically for managing the entire gap analysis life-cycle.
+This is a workaround and the second-best alternative to SMS database software designed specifically for managing the entire gap analysis life-cycle.

 One point to remember is that the SMS database software is not a mere "point solution" that can only handle the performance of gap analysis.
-The best low cost, commercially available SMS databases have tools to address all SMS requirements.
+The best low-cost, commercially available SMS databases have tools to address all SMS requirements.

 Related Aviation SMS Database Articles